 - Check if the user can upload an image where the name is duplicated.

-- Check during uploading whether any progress bar is displayed or not.
+- Check whether any progress bar is displayed during uploading.

 - Check whether the upload button is disabled when a file upload is already in progress.